 Policies replicate security settings to servers and desktops that share similar security requirements.
-We recommend that machines with similar settings, software installed, application, or function be grouped strategically when assigning policies.
+It is recommended that machines with similar settings, software installed, application, or function be grouped strategically when assigning policies.

 Note that the default policies built in Deep Security are meant to be examples and should not be used without prior configuration.